RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 | 14. | Type of enslavement | There is no property to describe the type of enslavement |

 ## Integration of existing schemas

+For each of these issues, we checked whether solutions were available in the Persons in Context model, Enslaved.org, Person Name Vocabulary, Schema.org, and SlaveVoyages.net.
+For each of these solutions we evaluated the viability for reuse.

 ### PiCo-M